inokufu-open/learning-object-quality-audit/README.md

 ### Learning Object (LO) Type and description
 ### Learning Goal (LG) type and description
 ### Universal LO Quality criteria by LG
-What are the quality criteria we are looking for, for each Learning Goal/
+What are the quality criteria we are looking for, for each Learning Goal
 ### Specifique LO Quality Criteria by LG
-how each quality criteria apply to each lo type/
+how each quality criteria apply to each lo type
 ### LO expertise level
 ### LO User satisfaction
-How and When it's usefull or not/
+How and When it's usefull or not
 ### LO Skill Area (Domcomp)
 ### Other LO information
-time.../
+time...